"The bright lights of Denver are shinin' like diamonds, like ten thousand jewels in the sky." (-Willie Nelson

 Five Points: You’d do well to call this one the desert sage.
 Its close-in location makes this neighborhood prime fodder for urban renewal.
 Great access to downtown with a fraction of the action.
 (In other words: perfect for commuters!)
 Lots of stand-alone homes converted to duplexes and single-accommodation apartments, some of which go for as little as $825/month (for a whole house?!), but some as much as $1500/month (2nd floor converted executive condo).
 Expect the deposit to match the monthly rent.

 East Denver: The multicolored gazania represents this strange conglomeration of communities.
 Park Hill is the first intentional interracial neighborhood, and Congress Park was gentrified long ago.
 The latter is jealously close to the Botanic Gardens and Cheesman Park.
 Both neighborhoods are vying to be considered part of the proper “midtown” section of Denver, and new apartment complexes will reflect this competitive stance in their rates.
 A two-bedroom townhouse in Park Hill ought to run you $1400-$1600/month, but that will likely include a pool and gym access.
 It’s easier to find single apartments in Congress Park, which should cost $600-$800/month and require a 12-month lease.

 Washington Park and Baker: Washington Park is as all-American as the sunflower.
 Imagine “Life is Good”-clad parents training for marathons with their wee ones in the stroller, careening down a beautiful, tree-lined street.
 This perfect portrait is gonna cost, ya, though: expect around $800-1000/month for a single duplex apartment complete with washer and dryer and an assigned parking spot.
 The historic Baker neighborhood, on the other hand, sits west of Washington Park and boasts dive bars and dirty music venues.
 Here’s South Denver’s veritable cactus.
-It doesn’t get any edgier than setting off to thrift the S. Broadway strip. $650/month for a two-bedroom bungalow sets the bottom range; a single room in a renovated Victorian, however, can cost you that much alone.
+It doesn’t get any edgier than setting off to thrift the S. Broadway strip. $650/month for a two bedroom apartment sets the bottom range; a single room in a renovated Victorian, however, can cost you that much alone.